grimmlab/MicrobiomeBestPracticeReview/README.md

 Although the `check_and_install` function is designed to install and setup the required software on the fly, there are some basic prerequisites that need to be satisfied:

 ### OS
 Any Linux based distro should work.
-Out test OS is:
+We tested the scripts using:

 Distributor ID: Ubuntu <br/>
 Description:    Ubuntu 18.04.2 LTS <br/>